skee21/gesture-controlled-video-game/README.md

 This program is mainly for car/racing games which only utilises WASD keys.

-main_UI.py has some UI elements and a proper interface
+main_UI.py has some UI elements and a proper interface and an overlay.
+Press O to hide the camera window and only keep the overlay.

 main_noUI.py is simple camera window with a skeleton and no interface